cyverse/operation-sanity/readme.md

 ## FAQ:

-Q. I get a "This application is not authorized to use CAS" page after logging in.
+**Q.** The script breaks after a "This application is not authorized to use CAS" page loads after logging in.
-A.  Restart your tests.
+**A.**  Restart your tests.
 I'm not sure why this happens.

-Q. I get an error:
+**Q.** I get an error:
 `Instance could not be launched 504:`
 `Multiple connection attempts to the provider` `29ee80ff-ab20-441e-a752-da682e1d40e3 have failed. ` `Please try again later.`
-A. This usually happens when you run the script with 4 or more processes.
+**A.** This usually happens when you run the script with 4 or more processes.
 Try re-running run.bash with an argument of 2.

-Q. My tests are erroing out with:
+**Q.** My tests are erroring out with:
 `Element is not clickable at point (764.683349609375, 25).
 Other element would receive the click: <div style="display: block;" class="modal fade in" data-reactid=".2"></div>`
-A. This is caused by a modal that says: `Looks like you have some resources that aren't in a project!`  This happens when you leave the page soon after launching an instance, or you delete a project soon after deleting an instance within that project.
+**A.** This is caused by a modal that says: `Looks like you have some resources that aren't in a project!`  This happens when you leave the page soon after launching an instance, or you delete a project soon after deleting an instance within that project.
+If the problem persists you can add `I wait for 30 seconds` steps after launching or deleting an instance.

+**Q.** Why not use personas?
+**A.** Behave-parallel doesn't have `context.execute_steps` implemented, which personas make heavy use of.
+This is also why some steps in steps.py are enormous.

 ##To do:
 - test ssh functionality in test.feature using paramiko